mjablons1/raspberry-pi-headless-spotify-streamer/README.md

 -------------------------------
 ```

-### Ensure your Rpi does not go to desktop on boot.
+### Ensure your RPi does not go to desktop on boot.

 ```console
 sudo raspi-config